elnygren/ellisp/README.md

 ellisp provides a small standard library.
 Users can create their own procedures with `(def name (lambda ...))`.
 Some functions take N arguments where it makes sense (as in Clojure).

-Some examples of what's built in:
+Some examples of what's built in, with native implementations:

 ```
 ; basic math